sevenwestmedia/project-watchtower/docs/api.md

 `project-watchtower/lib/runtime/server`
 These dependencies are safe to import into a node server

-The watchtower server includes some common express modules, like hpp and compression.

 ``` ts
 import { createServer } from 'project-watchtower/lib/runtime/server'
 import { createSsrMiddleware } from 'project-watchtower/lib/runtime/server/ssr'